elide-dev/build-infra/gradle/plugins/README.md

 - **[`dev.elide.graalvm`][6]:** Plugin for using `jmod` and `jpms` to build optimized, native AOT Java apps using [`native-image`][9].

+- **[`dev.elide.gha`][10]:** Integrate your Gradle build with GitHub Actions.
+Enables enhanced logging and reporting features, PR integrations, and other features supported by the workflows in this repo.

 [1]: ./base
 [2]: ./jmod
 [3]: ./jpms